Mel Norton

-Mel K. Norton is a Canadian politician, who served as mayor of Saint John, New Brunswick from 2012 to 2016.
+Mel K. Norton is a Canadian politician and lawyer, who served as mayor of Saint John, New Brunswick from 2012 to 2016.

 Early life and career

 Norton was born in Saint John, New Brunswick and started his early life on Grand Manan.

 He completed a bachelor of arts degree with a major in political science at the University of New Brunswick in Saint John, and then attended law school at the University of New Brunswick in Fredericton graduating in 1999.

 Norton was admitted to the New Brunswick Bar in 2000 and has practiced law with Lawson Creamer since that time, becoming a partner in 2010.
 His practice has focused on labour and employment as well as debtor/creditor law and construction litigation.
 Norton has been involved in the Canadian Bar Association as a past chair of the Young Lawyers Section as well as an executive member of the Labour and Employment Group.
 He served five years as a legal officer with the Canadian Forces during which time he also sat on the CBA's Lawyers Assistance Program committee.

 His community volunteer work has included participation on a committee to establish a ward system in Saint John, the board of the Saint John Theatre Company and the board for the Abby St. Andrews Mixed Income Housing Project.

 Norton currently resides in Saint John with his wife Stephanie.